 On both ends of the fiber optic patch cord are terminated with a fiber optic connector (LC/SC/ST/FC/MPO/MTP).
 Different connector is used to plug into different device.
 If ports in the both ends devices are the same, we can use such as LC-LC/SC-SC/MPO-MPO patch cables.
 If you want to connect different ports type devices, LC-SC/LC-ST/LC-FC patch cables may suit you.

 Step 2: Choose Single-mode or Multimode Cable Type?

 Single-mode fiber patch cord uses 9/125um glass fiber, Multimode fiber patch cord uses 50/125um or 62.5/125um glass fiber.
-Single-mode fiber optic patch cable is used in long distance data transmission. multimode fiber optic patch cable is use in short distance transmission.
-Typical single-mode fiber optic patch cable used yellow fiber cable and multi mode fiber optic patch cable used orange or aqua fiber cable.
+Single-mode fiber optic patch cord is used in long distance data transmission. multimode fiber optic patch cord is use in short distance transmission.
+Typical single-mode fiber optic patch cord used yellow fiber cable and multi mode fiber optic patch cord used orange or aqua fiber cable.